usarscotus/legal-directory/frap/rule_4.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) The district court may extend the time to file a notice of appeal if:

-(i) a party so moves no later than 30 days after the time prescribed by this Rule 4(a) expires; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) a party so moves no later than 30 days after the time prescribed by this Rule 4(a) expires; and

-&nbsp;&nbsp;(ii) regardless of whether its motion is filed before or during the 30 days after the time prescribed by this Rule 4(a) expires, that party shows excusable neglect or good cause.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) regardless of whether its motion is filed before or during the 30 days after the time prescribed by this Rule 4(a) expires, that party shows excusable neglect or good cause.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) A motion filed before the expiration of the time prescribed in Rule 4(a)(1) or (3) may be ex parte unless the court requires otherwise.
 If the motion is filed after the expiration of the prescribed time, notice must be given to the other parties in accordance with local rules.